 Spirit has also expanded its aircraft-cleaning protocols with a focus on highly frequented areas, including tray tables, handles and arm rests.
 All Spirit planes come equipped with HEPA filters, and crew members have been trained to report and address infectious diseases.

-United has launched an online travel-ready center, where customers can review Covid-19 entry requirements, find local testing options and upload any necessary documents, such as coronavirus test results and vaccination records.
-The new solution is accessible via United's mobile app and website.
+The carrier has an online travel-ready center, where travelers can review Covid-19 entry requirements, find local testing options and upload any necessary documents, such as coronavirus test results and vaccination records.
+The solution is accessible via United's mobile app and website.

-Changes include temperature checks for all employees and flight attendants, installing sneeze guards at check-in and gate podiums, and offering contactless check-in through the United app.
-High-touch areas on planes, such as armrests and door handles, will be disinfected with a range of Clorox products throughout the day.
+High-touch areas on planes, such as armrests and door handles, are disinfected with a range of Clorox products throughout the day.
 The carrier is also using electrostatic-disinfectant sprayers on all planes before departure.
 In addition, sneeze guards have been installed at check-in and gate podiums.
 Guests can take advantage of contactless check-in through the United app, and are provided with hand sanitizer wipes when they board the aircraft.